kathleenjo/example1/documentation/15-Release-Notes.md

 ### 1 - Data Transmission from tmo_shell to Web App End Point
 - Data transmission from tmo_shell to Web App end point via modem and Wi-Fi.

 ### 2 - Device Firmware Update (DFU) Download Combine with tmo_shell
-- DFU download combined with tmo_shell provides the best user experience to the 3rd Party developers towards updating SiLabs Wi-Fi firmware (as well as modem, MCU, and GNSS) via tmo_shell.
+- Download and update firmware for SiLabs, modem, MCU, and GNSS via [tmo_shell](06-Interacting-with-the-Kit-at-CLI-via-the-tmo_shell.md) command `tmo dfu` added.

 ### 3 - Extension of Buzzer Functionality
-- Extension of the buzzer functionality to play the ramp tune and a tone for a specified time.
+- Extension of the `buzzer` functionality to play the ramp tune and a tone for a specified time.

 <br>